bevywise-networks/mqttroute-mongodb-connector/README.md

 ## mqttroute-mongodb-connector

-This plugin connects MQTTRoute with the Mongodb to store received payload info into Mongodb for further analysis and decision making.
+This plugin connects Bevywise MQTT Broker with the Mongodb to store received payload info into Mongodb for further analysis and decision making.

-# MQTTRoute
+# Bevywise MQTTRoute
-MQTTRoute is a powerful and high performance MQTTBroker that enables communication between various MQTT Devices and MQTT Sensors.
-MQTTRoute has FREE and affordable premium versions.
+Bevywise MQTT Broker is a powerful and high performance MQTTBroker that enables communication between various MQTT Devices and MQTT Sensors.
+Bevywise MQTT Broker has FREE and affordable premium versions.

 # configure and setup mqttroute-mongodb-connector
 	1. Open plugin.conf and configure the